Estimate Time6 min

 • Historically, many investors who sought the "safe haven" of cash during perilous times didn't fare as well as those who stuck to their investing plans.

-This sort of uncertainty can raise fear and anxiety for investors.
 If you are concerned, it may help to look at what has happened in the past.
-“The historical record shows that geopolitical crises have had political and humanitarian consequences, but not long-term economic and financial ones,” says Director of Quantitative Market Strategy Denise Chisholm.
+“The historical record shows that geopolitical crises have had political and humanitarian consequences, but not long-term economic and financial ones,” says Fidelity's Director of Quantitative Market Strategy Denise Chisholm.

-A historical analysis of US stock market performance during times when the US has threatened or used military force abroad shows that there has been little relationship between war and market performance.
-Stocks have historically risen or fallen based on traders’ and investors’ expectations about the earnings of the companies whose stocks they buy and sell each day, and wars have little impact on the ability of most of these companies to earn money.
+A historical analysis of US stock market performance during times when the US has threatened or used military force abroad shows that there has been little relationship between war and long-term market performance.
+Generally speaking, the most important driver of stock prices is corporate earnings.
+Wars have often had little impact on the ability of most companies to earn money.

 This has even been true during wars between countries that play significant roles in the global economy.
-Russia and Ukraine have been locked in brutal combat since 2022 and both are major exporters of energy, food, and other commodities worldwide.
+Russia and Ukraine have been locked in conflict since 2022 and both are major exporters of energy, food, and other commodities worldwide.
 That war is a human tragedy, but it has not hurt the S&P 500, which has risen by more than 60% since that war began.
-The war has even indirectly benefitted stocks in Europe where markets have been rising partly because European countries must now spend more on their own defense, particularly against Russia.
+The war has even indirectly benefited stocks in Europe, where many countries have started spending more on investments in defense.

 Chart shows the S&P 500 after 4 military conflicts.
 In all cases, the conflict had little long-term impact on the market.